 Replace missing teeth with a range of dental bridge options

 Tooth extractions are a “last resort” procedure at New Leaf Dental in Meridian, Idaho (also serving Nampa, Caldwell, Eagle, Mountain Home, Middleton, Star, and surrounding communities).
-Led by Drs Nathan Williams and Adam Dixon, we appreciate that no tooth is superior in form (appearance) and function than a healthy, natural one!
+At New Leaf Dental, we appreciate that no tooth is superior in form (appearance) and function to a healthy, natural one!
 Fortunately, you can retain a natural appearance and healthy function even after losing a tooth, several teeth, or a mouthful of teeth.

 Our dentists have invested in the training and capabilities to offer many different types of tooth replacement, including conventional fixed bridges and modern, implant-supported bridges.